Meconium Aspiration Malpractice Lawyer in Chicago

 Most babies born through meconium stained fluid experience no permanent harm.
 This of course assumes the medical provider complied with the standard of care using the necessary supplied equipment.
 Even babies who go on to develop meconium aspiration syndrome, where the meconium enters the lungs and causes respiratory problems, suffer no lasting effects from this condition.
 However, in severe cases of meconium aspiration syndrome or MAS, meconium aspiration babies may require Extracorporeal Membrane Oxygen Treatment or ECMO.
 With ECMO, a machine that works like an artificial lung and circulates blood through the machine and back then back into the baby’s blood stream.
 Although this advanced life support treatment saves lives, the treatment itself carries its own risks including the risk of brain damage.
 Effective neonatal resuscitation can reduce the likelihood of needing ECMO treatment from meconium aspiration.

 If a baby has suffered serious injury or death from meconium aspiration, a competent medical malpractice lawyer can investigate the case and help determine what may have gone wrong.
-For further information, contact Jason Kroot of Kroot Law, LLC for a free and confidential evaluation.
+For further information about a meconium aspiration malpractice lawyer in Chicago, contact Jason Kroot of Kroot Law, LLC for a free and confidential evaluation.